Obama administration ends special immigration policy for Cubans

 Obama has been working to normalize relations with Cuba since he and President Raul Castro announced a breakthrough in diplomatic relations in December 2014.
 His administration has eased restrictions on travel and trade, allowing more U.S. business with Cuba and improved communications with the island.

-"With this change we will continue to welcome Cubans as we welcome immigrants from other nations, consistent with our laws.
-During my Administration, we worked to improve the lives of the Cuban people - inside of Cuba - by providing them with greater access to resources, information and connectivity to the wider world," Obama said in a statement.
+"With this change we will continue to welcome Cubans as we welcome immigrants from other nations, consistent with our laws," Obama said in a statement.

 Cuban officials said the U.S. policy had promoted illegal migration, people-trafficking and dangerous journeys across the Florida Straits on flimsy vessels.